ravi-harun/US_Power_Outage_Analysis/README.md

 ## Assessment of Missingness

+### NMAR Analysis

 ### Missingness Dependency

-Given the valuable information that the `outage_duration` column provides, we believe that it is important to test its **MAR** (Defined as the chance that a value is missing *depends on other columns*, but *not* the actual missing value itself) dependency.
-We chose two columns, namely `climate_region` and `month`, and conducted a permutation test.
-Since both colums are categorical, we utilized a Total Variation Distance test-statistic, which is defined as the **distance between two categorical distributions**:
+Given the valuable information that the `outage_duration` column provides, we believe that it is important to test its **MAR** dependency.
+This is defined as the chance that a value is missing *depends on other columns*, but *not* the actual missing value itself.
+We chose two columns, namely `climate_region` and `month`, and conducted a permutation test at a 5% significance level to determine statistical significancy.

+Since both columns are categorical, we utilized a Total Variation Distance (TVD) test statistic to measure the distance between two categorical distributions:

 If $A = [a_1, a_2, ..., a_k]$ and $B = [b_1, b_2, ..., b_k]$ are both categorical distributions, then the TVD between $A$ and $B$ is

 $$\text{TVD}(A, B) = \frac{1}{2} \sum_{i = 1}^k \big|a_i - b_i\big|$$

-and a significance value of 0.05 to determine statistical significancy of our claim.

 #### Climate Region

-- **Null Hypothesis**: The distribution of`climate_region` is the same when `outage_duration` is missing and not missing.
+- **Null Hypothesis**: The distribution of `climate_region` is the same when `outage_duration` is missing and not missing.
 - **Alternative Hypothesis**: The distribution of `climate_region` is different when `outage_duration` is missing and not missing.

 The proportion of the missingness is shown below.